Waterpark and Year-Round Resort

 Media Contact: Winter Prosapio (830) 743-1520

 Schlitterbahn New Braunfels celebrates Bahn Break.
-From March 10th through March 18th the Blastenhoff section of the park will be open.
+From March 9th through March 17th the Blastenhoff section of the park will be open.
 Ticket prices are reduced and lodging specials abound.
 Visit Schlitterbahn.com for more information.

 Four Adventures – One Waterpark

-The Original Schlitterbahn: Home to the signature Schlitterbahn Castle, this section of the park uses springfed water from the Comal River.
-Nestled beneath a beautiful canopy of trees, this section of the park has eight tube chutes, seven kids’ play areas, a wave pool, and swim up bars with heated pools.
+The Original Schlitterbahn: Home to the signature Schlitterbahn Castle, this section of the park uses spring-fed water from the Comal River.
+Nestled beneath a beautiful canopy of trees, this section of the park has eight tube chutes, seven kids’ play areas, a wave pool, and swim-up bars with heated pools.
 On the wild side: the Down Hill Racer and the Soda Straws.
 On the mild side: the Raging River and the Congo.

-Surfenburg: Named for the world’s first surfing wave invented 27 years ago, the Boogie Bahn, Surfenburg is also home to the first uphill water coaster, The Dragon’s Revenge – invented 24 years ago.
+Surfenburg: Named for the world’s first surfing wave invented 27 years ago, the Boogie Bahn, Surfenburg is also home to the first uphill water coaster, The Dragon’s Revenge – invented 25 years ago.
 Also in Surfenburg: the Kristal River which circles Squirt’n Sliden, a giant kids’ play area.

-Blastenhoff!: The most award-winning attraction in Schlitterbahn history, the Master Blaster, is located in this section.
-Using patented water injection technology, the Master Blaster starts at the top of a six story tower in Blastenhoff.
+Blastenhoff: The most award-winning attraction in Schlitterbahn history, the Master Blaster, is located in this section.
+Using patented water injection technology, the Master Blaster starts at the top of a six-story tower in Blastenhoff.
 (Two other rides also take off from the same tower.)
 Surrounding the “Blast Tower” is the Torrent Wave River – which combines an endless river with a wave pool for unlimited fun.

 Schlitterbahn, which means “slippery road” in German, opened by the Henry family in 1979 with four water slides starting from a German-style tower.
 The tower was patterned after the Bergfried Guard Tower at Solms Castle in Braunfels, Germany – home of the original settlers of New Braunfels.
-The Henry family added the tower and the slides on a hill next to their resort, known back then as the Landa Resort.
-The family has continued to innovate, creating new ways to have fun with water that are imitated throughout the industry.
+The Henry family added the tower and the slides on a hill next to their resort, known back then as Landa Resort.
+The Henry family has continued to innovate, creating new ways to have fun with water that are imitated throughout the industry.
 More History.

-Guest Waterpark Information Number: 830.625.2351
+Guest Waterpark and Resort Information Number: 830.625.2351

 Media Contact: Winter Prosapio – firstname.lastname@example.org / 830.608.8519